feedly/python-api-client/README.md

 do choose to create clients as needed, you should pass in the user's ID in the constructor, otherwise you'll incur a `/v3/profile` request.

+## Examples setup

+To run [the examples](feedly/examples), you need first need to create a file containing you token in [feedly/examples/auth/access.token](feedly/examples/auth/access.token).
+You can also put your refresh token in [feedly/examples/auth/refresh.token](feedly/examples/auth/refresh.token).

 ## API Oriented Usage
 You can use the `FeedlySession` object to make arbitrary API requests.
 E.g.: